PalmaAnd/Obsidian-Fantasy-World-Manager/README.md

 1. After enabling the `Templates` plugin, go to the `Plugin Options` section in the settings.
 2. Click on `Templates`.
-3. Set the `Template folder location` to `Templates`.
+3. Set the `Template folder location` to `90 Templates`.
 This tells Obsidian where to find your templates.

 ### Using a Template